RuaOCuinn/MilestoneOne/README.md

     - An image of faded parchment - also from (https://www.pexels.com/) - such as might have been used for maps in ancient times, was used for the background of the pages sections.
 Again this is used to draw the user into the authors fantastical worlds.

 - #### Wireframes
     - All wireframes were made using Balsamiq.
+I have left up my original wireframes to show how the project changed shape as I worked through it.

     - Mobile Wireframe